AmineDjeghri/awesome-os-setup/docs/home-server/readme.md

 - Create the VM: ( we are adding --network bridge=br0) to use the bridge.
+If the DHCP server is down, the VM will not get an IP address and will have a lot of problems.
+Enable temporarily the DHCP server of your router.
 ```bash
 sudo virt-install --name haos --description "Home Assistant OS" --os-variant=generic --ram=4096 --vcpus=2 --disk /var/lib/libvirt/images/haos_ova-16.3.qcow2,bus=scsi --controller type=scsi,model=virtio-scsi --import --graphics none --boot uefi --network bridge=br0,model=virtio --console pty,target_type=serial
 ```